17. We use the Euro

 12. There's friendly competition between the Northside & the Southside of the city

-Dublin is divided in two by the river Liffey: so depending on which side of the river a Dubliner is from, the North side or South side, is sewn into their identity.
+Dublin is divided in two by the river Liffey: so depending on which side of the river a Dubliner is from, the North side or Southside, is sewn into their identity.
 In Spice Girl terms, the Northsiders would be Scary Spice and the Southsiders would be Posh Spice.
 But it's all in good humour.
-You'll notice Dubliners throwing punches as each other over it but fear not, if a Dubliner makes fun of someone it generally means they like them.
+You'll notice Dubliners throwing punches at each other over it but fear not if a Dubliner makes fun of someone it generally means they like them.

 11. Temple Bar may be known as Dublin's cultural centre, but you won't find one Dub drinking there